FAQs

 Residential Care provides live-in accommodation, with support 24 hours a day to those who need extra help with personal care or mobility.
 Nursing Care equally provides 24-hour care and support but the main differential is the assistance from a registered nurse, who is available day and night to provide medical care.

-Our care plans are tailored to each individual and are assessed regularly to ensure that they continue to fulfill residents’ needs and requirements if a resident’s care needs change.
+Care plans are reviewed every six months with family meetings and feedback, ensuring each resident receives truly person-centred care tailored to their needs.
 We recognise that people’s health and wellbeing demands change over time, therefore our care is tailored to adapt to this.
 We work with each resident and their family members to create a personalised care plan that is ideal for them.

 Facilities Questions